 However, that has not gone to plan yet.
 Despite winning their opening game, they had conceded 16 goals in three games, albeit against the top 3 sides in the Premier League.
 This led to them parting ways with Parker and replacing him with Gary O’Neil, whose reign began brightly but has stuttered since.

 Their hopes of avoiding a third consecutive top-flight relegation are not particularly fancied, with Bournemouth massive favourites to face the drop at 1/3.

 Nottingham Forest are finally back in the Premier League for the first time since 1999.

-But they are not being given much hope of staying there as they are second-favourites to face the drop at even odds, even with a record number additions to their side and more to come in January.
+But they are not being given much hope of staying there as they were second-favourites to face the drop at even odds before the start of the season, even with a record number additions to their side and more to come in January.

-But despite being strongly tipped to go straight back down, the City Ground is likely to be a very tough place to go next season.
+But despite being strongly tipped to go straight back down, the City Ground is likely to be a very tough place to go this season.

 Fulham dominated the Championship last season by amassing 90 points and scoring 106 goals.

 Meanwhile, five of the 11 players in the Team of the Season were players from the west London club.